-In today’s video, “How To Become A Nanny – From Babysitter to Nanny Series – Ep.
-4”, I go over the final steps to take before you start looking for your first nanny job.
-Once you’ve taken these steps, you’re ready to start looking for nanny positions!
+Below, we cover the final steps to take before you start looking for your first nanny job.
+Once you’ve worked through these, you’ll be ready to start applying for nanny positions!

 – Make sure you have enough experience